-A few years ago a 2007 Toyota Tundra 4×4 was donated to the automotive program at the school where I teach.
+A few years ago, a 2007 Toyota Tundra 4×4 was donated to the automotive program at the school where I teach.

-When attempting to disassemble the differential case (the part that the ring gear bolts to) we noticed three things:
+When attempting to disassemble the differential case (the part that the ring gear bolts to), we noticed three things:

-- The differential pinion pin did not come out of the differential case
+The differential pinion pin did not come out of the differential case

-- The differential pinion pin would rotate with the right hand side gear.
+The differential pinion pin would rotate with the right-hand side gear.

 THE NVH APP IS HERE!

-Turn your iPhone or iPad (Cellular Model) into an all-in-one Noise, Vibration, and Harshness (NVH) diagnostic tool!
-Purchase our new App to use the internal sensors of your iPhone or iPad (Cellular model) to diagnose automotive and truck vibration problems.
-There are close to 300 individual sources of a vibration on a typical vehicle, the NVH App knows each one of them and can guide you through the entire diagnostic and repair procedures for each one of them.
+Turn your Phone or Tablet into an all-in-one Noise, Vibration, and Harshness (NVH) diagnostic tool!
+Purchase our new App to use the internal sensors of your Phone or Tablet to diagnose automotive and truck vibration problems.
+There are close to 300 individual vibration sources on a typical vehicle; the NVH App knows each one of them and can guide you through the entire diagnostic and repair procedures for each one of them.